-- Top iOS Development Resources For Week Ended October 19th, 2014
+- Top iOS Development For Two Weeks Ended May 24th, 2015

-- An Extensive Open Source Swift Based Library For Creating Forms
+- Open Source Swift Library For Working With App Preferences

 - iOS App Review Sites - 157 Sites For iPhone And iPad App Reviews